dqromney/markups/projects/training/amazon/aws/aws.md

       explore the Training options.
     - Enroll in Digital Training by selecting the "Find Training" button.
     - The course I am currently taking is the "AWS Technical Profession", it has about 6-7 modules with a test at the end of the course.
+Test takes 30-45 minutes and consists of 30 multiple-choice questions.
+      You need to get 80% correct to pass, and you can take it multiple times.

 #### Course Work
 ##### AWS Technical Professional: (Completed 2021-03-09 with 83.33% ~ 25 points)